 “an estimated 1.5 million companion animals are euthanized in U.S. animal shelters nationwide every year, a decrease from about 2.6 million estimated in 2011.”

-An increase of 18.5% in national adoptions contributed to the reduction in the euthanasia of homeless dogs and cats.
+An increase of 18.5% in national adoptions diflucan to the reduction in the euthanasia of homeless dogs and cats.

 ASPCA Releases New Data Showing Remarkable Progress for Homeless Dogs & Cats (3.10.17)